Fujin Raijin Matcha Bowl

 The bowl is carefully sprinkled with strokes of gold, glittering on top of the warm Kiyomizu ware surface.

-A matcha bowl with a warm color, hand-painted design.
+A matcha bowl with a warm color and a hand-painted design.
 You can enjoy the company of miniature thunder and wind gods, entertaining your matcha drinking experience.
 This item comes in a paulownia wood box, making it an ideal gift for matcha lovers.

 DETAILS